How dare you try to watch online from outside America!

 to export it there.
 It has to meet at least one of the following conditions:

-- It is part of a franchise which has previously proven successful in other regions (e.g. Sailor Moon).
+- It is part of a franchise which has previously proven to be successful in other regions (e.g. Sailor Moon).

 - It was made with the specific intention of being sold overseas (e.g. Sin and Punishment).